Konnor-Filip/Learn2Surf/Modules/Authentication/Multifactor2of2/ModuleOutline.md

 ### Materials:
 ### Definitions:
 * Multi-Factor
+* Factors of Authentication
+  * Something you are
+  * Something you have
+  * Something you know
+  * Somewhere you are
+  * Something you do
 ### Learning Objectives:
+* Students will be able to differentiate between the five different factors of authentication.
 * Students are able to describe the types of authentication methods that are most commonly used.
 * Students are able to implement the correct level of protection for various types of accounts and devices.
 * Students are able to differentiate the positives and negatives of using single-factor authentication vs a multi-factor authentication method.